pydantic/pydantic/docs/index.rst

 **plays nicely with your IDE/linter/brain**
-    because pydantic data structures are just instances of classes you define; auto-completion, linting, `mypy <http://mypy-lang.org/>`_ your intuition should all work properly with your validated data.
+    because pydantic data structures are just instances of classes you define; auto-completion, linting, `mypy <http://mypy-lang.org/>`_ and your intuition should all work properly with your validated data.

 **dual use**
     pydantic's :ref:`BaseSettings <settings>` class allows it to be used in both a "validate this request data" context and "load my system settings" context.
-The main difference being that system settings can can have defaults changed by environment variables and are otherwise only changed in unit tests.
+The main difference being that system settings can can have defaults changed by environment variables and more complex objects like DSNs and python objects often required.

 **fast**
     In `benchmarks <https://github.com/samuelcolvin/pydantic/tree/master/benchmarks>`_ pydantic is around twice as fast as `trafaret <https://github.com/tailhook/trafaret>`_.
-Other comparisons to cerberus, DRF, jsonmodels to come.
+Other comparisons to cerberus, marshmallow, DRF, jsonmodels etc. to come.

 **validate complex structures**
     use of recursive pydantic models and ``typing``'s ``List`` and ``Dict`` etc. allow complex data schemas to be